Johan Rohde

 Johan Gudmann Rohde (1 November 1856 – 18 February 1935) was a Danish painter, lithographer and designer.
 He was the principal founder of Den Frie Udstilling, established in 1891 to allow artists to exhibit works which did not fall within the Academy's selection criteria.

 Early life

-Rhode was born on 1 November 1856 in Randers, the son of merchant Hermann Peter Rohde.
-(1827–97) and Ane Marie Schmidt (1832–1915).
-He matriculated from grammar school in 1875, he first studied medicine before deciding to turn to art and paintings.
+Rhode was born on 1 November 1856 in Randers, the son of merchant Hermann Peter Rohde (1827–97) and Ane Marie Schmidt (1832–1915).
+He matriculated from grammar school in 1875 and first studied medicine before deciding to turn to art and painting.
 After studying privately under Wenzel Tornøe, he entered the Academy in 1882.
 Unhappy with the institution's refusal to accept modern trends, he left less than a year later together with a number of other students.
 Thereafter he studied at the newly established Kunstnernes Studieskole (Students' School of Study) under Laurits Tuxen and P.S.Krøyer (1883–1886).

 Career

 Rohde first exhibited at Charlottenborg's spring exhibition in 1888 with an everyday scene: En Beværtningshave i Udkanten af København (A Tavern Garden on the Outskirts of Copenhagen).
 When his paintings were later refused by the Academy, together with those of Vilhelm Hammershøi, Fritz Syberg, Joakim Skovgaard and Julius Paulsen, in 1888 he and Rasmus Christiansen arranged an exhibition of refused works in their studio.
 In 1890, with J.F.
 Willumsen, Hammershøi, Harald and Agnes Slott-Møller and Christian Mourier-Petersen, he established Den Frie Udstilling where he exhibited throughout his life.

 Rohde travelled widely, not only exhibiting his works, but playing a key role for Danish art until 1914 by following news trends, making new contacts and writing carefully formulated articles in the Danish newspapers.
 He had eye for works of value, buying a painting by Van Gogh in Paris in 1892 (now in the Ny Carlsberg Glyptotek.
 He also arranged an exhibition of Van Gogh's works in Den Frie in 1893.
 His own works from the 1890s are influenced by Symbolism, especially his portraits.